-Introduction 3
+Introduction

 Policy

 Withdrawals

 Grants and loans for living costs (general)

-underpayment 8
+Reassessment of a student's loan entitlement resulting in an underpayment

-Extra weeks' loan 9
+Extra weeks' loan

-The household contribution towards fees and living costs 9
+The household contribution towards fees and living costs

 Suspensions

 Circumstances when a student may suspend their studies

-Reassessments for students who are absent from their course 12
+Reassessments for students who are absent from their course

-Extending student support to students who suspend their studies 12
+Extending student support to students who suspend their studies

-Monitoring of LA discretion
+Monitoring of SFW discretion

-Students without financial support 13
+Students without financial support12

-Benefit provision for students who have suspended their studies 13
+Benefit provision for students who have suspended their studies

 Students who remain ill

-Procedures for suspending study 14
+Procedures for suspending study12

-Students suspending their studies and returning later in the same term.
-Students suspending their studies and returning later in the same 14
+Students suspending their studies and returning later in the same term 13

-academic year 15
+Students suspending and returning later in the same academic year

-Transfers - Fees - Full Time 15
+Transfers - Fees - Full-time

-Transfers and withdrawal to courses with a later academic year start date te

-(Inc compressed years)
+Transfers and withdrawal to courses with a later academic year start date (Inc compressed years)

-Transfers - Fees - Part - Time 19
+Transfers - Fees - Part-time

-Overpayments 20
+Overpayments

-Overpayments of grants for living and other costs 20
+Overpayments of grants for living and other costs

-Overpayments of loan for living costs or extra weeks' loan 22
+Overpayments of loan for living costs or extra weeks' loan20

-Introduction
+INTRODUCTION

-- This chapter provides policy guidance to LAs/SFW on how to deal with changes in the circumstances of a student that may have an impact on their entitlement to support, and on the recovery of overpayments of grants and loans from students who have received support under The Education (Student Support) (Wales) Regulations 2013. - 2.
-This chapter deals with the following subjects: - students who have withdrawn from their course; - students who have suspended their study; - resuming payment of support; and - recovery of overpayments of loans and grants - 3.
-Policy guidance on previous study, including termination of eligibility and LA/SFW discretion can be found in the 'Assessing Eligibility' chapter. - 4.
-LAs/SFW should refer to the 'Assessing Eligibility' chapter for further policy guidance relating to students transferring courses.
+1.This chapter provides policy guidance to Student Finance Wales (SFW) on how to deal with changes in the circumstances of a student that may have an impact on their entitlement to support, and on the recovery of overpayments of grants and loans from students who have received support under the Regulations .

+This chapter deals with the following subjects:

+- students who have withdrawn from their course; - students who have suspended their study; - resuming payment of support; and - recovery of overpayments of loans and grants.

+Policy guidance on previous study, including termination of eligibility and SFW discretion can be found in the 'Assessing Eligibility' chapter.

+SFW should refer to the 'Assessing Eligibility' chapter for further policy guidance relating to students transferring courses.
 In all transfer cases, the written consent of the importing institution is required.
-Please see below for updated additional guidance on transfers. - 5.
-An 'overpayment' occurs, for example, when a student's entitlement is reassessed, and the result of this reassessment is that the annual entitlement to support is reduced to an amount less than that which the student has already been paid, or it comes to light that a student has been paid more than he/she is entitled to.
+Please see below for updated additional guidance on transfers.

+An 'overpayment' occurs, for example, when a student's entitlement is reassessed, and the result of this reassessment is that the annual entitlement to support is reduced to an amount less than that which the student has already been paid, or it comes to light that a student has been paid more than they are entitled to.
-Policy

-Withdrawals
+POLICY

+WITHDRAWALS

-6. There are separate provisions in The Education (Student Support) (Wales) Regulations 2013 that govern payment of fee support and living cost support where a student has withdrawn from the course.
+2.There are separate provisions in the Regulations that govern payment of fee support and living cost support where a student has withdrawn from the course.
 These are summarised below.

+Fees - Full-time

-Fees - Full Time (All new system students, including those beginning or continuing in 2014/15, but excluding old system students (where the current ACR rules remain).
-The following paragraphs also apply to students commencing full-time distance learning courses on or after 1 September 2012.
+The following paragraphs apply to all new system students, and also to students commencing full-time distance learning courses on or after 1 September 2012.

-Additionally, there is now a statutory requirement on HEIs to notify the Welsh Government (in practice, the SLC/LAs/SFW) of all case of withdrawals, suspensions and transfers at the first opportunity.
+Additionally, there is a statutory requirement on HE Providers (HEPs) to notify the Welsh Government (in practice, SFW) of all case of withdrawals, suspensions and transfers at the first opportunity.

-- 'new system students' in this document means those who commenced a higher education course in 2006/07, 2007/08, 2008/09, 2009/10, 2010/11, 2011/12, 2012/13,2013/14 or 2014/15. - 7.
-From academic year 2012/13 tuition support is paid to HEIs in 3 instalments.
-The first payment being made early in the AY with the remaining 2 shortly after the start of each term.
+( 'New system students' means those who commenced a higher education course in 2006/07, 2007/08, 2008/09, 2009/10, 2010/11, 2011/12, 2012/13, 2013/14, 2014/15, 2015/16 or 2016/17.)

+From academic year 2012/13 tuition support is paid to HEPs in 3 instalments.
+The first payment is made early in the AY with the subsequent payments made shortly after the start of each term.
 Prior to 1st September 2012, students become liable for the full tuition fee payment 3 months after the start of the AY.
-This has now changed to students becoming liable at 3 liability dates.
 The students' liability for the fee extends at each liability date - becoming liable for the full amount if in attendance at the third and last liability date.
-This means that HEIs will have to confirm attendance to SLC at each of the 3 liability dates to receive payment of each instalment.
-This will affect withdrawals, suspensions and transfers for all new system students including those beginning in 2014/15.
+This means that HEPs will have to confirm attendance to the Student Loans Company (SLC) at each of the 3 liability dates to receive payment of each instalment.
+This will affect withdrawals, suspensions and transfers for all 'new system' students.